-Update: February 16 marks the 112th birthday of Kathleen Hayes Snavely, the longest living woman in Irish history.
+Update: February 16 2014 marked the 112th birthday of Kathleen Hayes Snavely, the longest living woman in Irish history.
 Kathleen broke the previous record of 111 years and 327 days on January 8.
 Born in Feakle, Co.
 Clare in 1902, she immigrated to Syracuse in 1921 and still resides there in an elders home - which she moved to a few years ago .
 Her life story - from Ireland to America, where she and her first husband started their own business - follows.

 Kathleen Hayes Snavely, is the longest-living Irish-born person in history.
 She is originally from Feakle, County Clare.